Nate Berkus: Personal life

 In December 2004, Berkus and his then-partner, photographer Fernando Bengoechea, were vacationing at a beach resort in Sri Lanka when the 2004 Indian Ocean tsunami hit.
 While Berkus survived, Bengoechea was missing and presumed dead.
 Berkus appeared on The Oprah Winfrey Show on January 17, 2005, to talk about the ordeal and the loss of his partner.

 In April 2013 Berkus became engaged to fellow interior designer Jeremiah Brent after nearly a year of dating.
 They were married on May 4, 2014, in Manhattan.
-They have two children born via surrogates: a daughter, Poppy Brent-Berkus, born on March 23, 2015, and a son, Oskar Michael Brent-Berkus, born on March 26, 2018.
+They have two children.
 Berkus and his family currently live in Manhattan.

+Nate and his partner also own a country home-farm in Portugal which they spent several years restoring.
+It was featured in Architectural Digest in May 2026.

 In early 2014, they were featured in clothier Banana Republic's "True Outfitters" ads in InStyle and Rolling Stone, among other magazines.
 The New York Times noted they were the first same-sex couple to be featured in ads for the magazines.
 Their Manhattan apartment was featured in the October 2015 issue of Architectural Digest magazine, where Berkus and Brent appeared on the cover with their daughter Poppy.